OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 Before we can start deploying any application to Kubernetes, we need to install Voyager to our cluster.
 Voyager offers many [different installation methods](https://appscode.com/products/voyager/5.0.0/setup/), but I find Helm to be the most convenient for situations like this.

-Well make use of the Helm step in Octopus itself to deploy the Voyager Helm chart.
+We'll make use of the Helm step in Octopus itself to deploy the Voyager Helm chart.

 ### The External Feed

 The first step is to create an external feed pointing to the [AppsCode Charts Repository](https://github.com/appscode/charts).
-External feeds can be found under Library -> External Feeds.
+External feeds are found under {{Library,External}} Feeds.

 ![](external-feed.png "width=500")